 Figure 7-15: The twenty rectangles with the lowest standard deviations

+These two figures show the top twenty rectangles for each statistic.
+That doesn’t mean they always agree.
+The rectangle with the lowest standard deviation may not appear in the peak-to-valley figure due to the presence of a single small crater.
+To find the flattest, smoothest rectangles, you need to identify the rectangles that appear in both figures and show them in their own display.

 Making the Final Color Display

 Listing 7-8 finishes the Search class by defining a method to summarize the best rectangles.
 It uses tkinter to make a summary window with the rectangles posted on the color MOLA image.
 It also prints the rectangles’ statistics below as text objects.
 This adds a little work, but it’s a cleaner-looking solution than posting the summarized stats directly on the image with OpenCV.